ICJIA/gitgrab/README.md

-# GitGrab
+# ICJIA GitGrab

-A CLI tool to list, select, and clone GitHub repositories with ease.
+A Node 18+ CLI tool to list, select, and bulk clone GitHub repositories.

 ## Features